CBIIT/bento-docs/source/configuration/program-detail-page.md

 ```

 ### Adding columns to the Program Details Page Table.
-Up to 10 columns in the Program Details Page Table.
-If more than 10 columns, **Bento will display the first 10 columns without an error or warning message**.
+Up to 10 columns can be added in the Program Details Page Table.
+If adding more than 10 columns, **Bento will display the first 10 columns without an error or warning message**.
 The top-down order of columns will be displayed left to right on the UI.

 1. Open `$(src)/packages/bento-frontend/src/bento/programDetailData.js`.
 2. Under `table`, add an object `{dataField: , header: , link: ,}` to the `columns` list:
   * Set the field `dataField` to the GraphQL API query data field that returns the data for the column.
   * Set the field `header` to the column header name.
   * Set the field `link` to an internal or external link that is to be embedded into the the column value.
 See below for additional instructions on adding internal and external links. *Links are optional*.
-  * Add your GraphQL API query data field to `GET_PROGRAM_DETAIL_QUERY`.
+  * Add the GraphQL API query data field to `GET_PROGRAM_DETAIL_QUERY`.
 3. Example:

 ```javascript